magentabusiness/magentabusiness.github.io/_includes/docs/edge/user-guide/install/how-to-change-config.md

 ### Linux

-If ThingsBoard Edge is installed on **Linux**, you may specify the environment variables in the tb-edge.conf file:
+If IoT Hub Edge is installed on **Linux**, you may specify the environment variables in the tb-edge.conf file:

 ```bash
 sudo nano /usr/share/tb-edge/conf/tb-edge.conf